 At NYAS, we are fortunate enough to have a dedicated team of volunteers who help us to change young lives on a daily basis.
 We could not deliver the level of service that we do without the commitment of our volunteers.

 NYAS works with local authorities across England and Wales, allowing us to offer child services volunteer work in a variety of locations.
 Our volunteer opportunities vary by location, and are constantly being updated.
+Check out what is available below.
+Additional vacancies can be found here.

 If you don’t see a suitable volunteering opportunity near you then keep an eye on our listings, or sign up for alerts to ensure that you’re the first to know when we’re looking for volunteers in your area.